Dowell-Lab/srworkshop/day10/worksheets/Day10_guide_to_git.md

 ## Clone the repository (pick SSH!)

+MAKE SURE YOU ARE ON A COMPUTER WITH A GITHUB KEY.
+If not, go back to day 1 and use the worksheet SSH_AWS.md to make a key and put it on github!

 ![](images/cloneit.png)

 ### General rule of thumb, pick HTTP to clone something you will only pull from, SSH if you want to pull and push